03

 Tenant-Isolated Sessions

 Each session runs in a tenant-isolated context with its own ruleset, party state, and AI memory.
-Built on the same multi-tenant primitives as Chicknz — every query scoped, every AI call sandboxed.
+Built on the same multi-tenant primitives as Chicknz, with every query scoped and every AI call sandboxed.

 Cantrip screenshot 1